 Have you taken the steps needed to allow ANYONE in your group to communicate with you?
 Something that is often overlooked is that while WE may know what is needed, the person on the other end may very well not.

 A simple How To printed out and left by the radio can mean the difference between comms or no comms.

-Below is the one I printed out for my wife (the color codes in the descriptive text did not transfer to the website but you get the idea) to get our base unit up on the “Prepper’s 80M” channel that I plan to call here with in the event I’m stranded at work 50 miles away.
+Below is the one I printed out for my wife to get our base unit up on the “Prepper’s 80M” channel that I plan to call here with in the event I’m stranded at work 50 miles away.

 I suggest doing the same for your setups.
 Not just comms, but anything around the house that might need done while you are gone if SHTF like changing the house over to rain water, switching to solar only, etc.